ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

   this will try to come up with an appropriate -march value to be passed to compiler by probing the compiler and checking what's supported by the compiler and what's best that can be used.
 But if platform provides a ``MARCH_DIRECTIVE`` then it will used directly and compiler probing will be skipped.
+Use ``ARM_ARCH_FEATURE`` to provide a list of optional features that can be relied upon.

 The build system requires that the platform provides a valid numeric value based on CPU architecture extension, otherwise it defaults to base Armv8.0-A architecture.